Ireland Management Profiles

 John is from a farming background in County Dublin.
 He graduated with an Honours Degree in Agriculture from University College Dublin.
 He then worked with ADAS, in the UK for three years as a Specialist Dairy Adviser.

-n 1978, he took up a role in the Irish Co-operative Organisation Society (ICOS), which is the umbrella body for agricultural co-operatives.
-He became CEO of ICOS in January 1990 and continued in that capacity until late 2010.
+In 1978, he took up a role in the Irish Co-operative Organisation Society (ICOS), and became CEO of ICOS in January 1990 and continued in that capacity until late 2010.